-Parental mortality data from the Child Maintenance Service (CMS), the Department of Work & Pensions a mortality rate 14.28 times higher than the national mortality rate.
+Parental mortality data from the Child Maintenance Service (CMS), the Department of Work & Pensions (DWP), and the Office for National Statistics (ONS), show that parents who are in arrears with the CMS have a mortality rate 14.28 times higher than the national mortality rate.
 Arrears is the financial and legal term that refers to the status of payments in relation to their due dates^[1] i.e. applies to an overdue payment, and any non-compliance fines that may be levied.
 This subgroup forms 65.1% of the deaths of paying parents, despite being only 12.3% of that population.
-93.1% of the deaths that exceed the national average mortality rate month prior to their death.
+93.1% of the deaths that exceed the national average mortality rate (here on referred to as excess / unexplained deaths) in the paying parent population were in arrears in the month prior to their death.
 The harsh treatment of these parents by the CMS in the form of methods used to enforce payment can reasonably be considered a contributing factor to the inordinately higher mortality rate of this subgroup.
 Despite the extensive historical protesting against the CMS and the progressive government investment into mental health support, there is an absence of investigation into the contribution of the CMS to parent death.
 This oversight can be considered, as a minimum, grossly negligent due to the substantially high mortality rate of paying parents in arrears, and requires urgent investigation.